particle-iot/docs/src/content/getting-started/developer-tools/cli.md

 It will also try to install [DFU-util](/archives/installing-dfu-util/), a utility program for programming devices over USB.
 See the [instructions for installing DFU-util](/archives/installing-dfu-util/) if the installer is not able to automatically install dfu-util.

+If you are using a Mac with Apple silicon (M1, M2, M3, ...) and have previously imported your settings and applications from an Intel Mac, you may run into issues.
+See [CLI on Mac with Apple silicon](/troubleshooting/guides/build-tools-troubleshooting/cli-mac-m/).

 ### Using Windows

 Download the [Windows CLI Installer](https://binaries.particle.io/cli/installer/windows/ParticleCLISetup.exe) and run it to install the Particle CLI, the device drivers and [DFU-util](/archives/installing-dfu-util/).